timjogorman/RicherEventDescription/guidelines.md

 the local **economy**. \label{moaburanium} \a. **discovery** BEFORE/CAUSE **revitalize** \b{.} **it** IDENTICAL **revitalize**

-\Last shows an example where, although there was significant time lag between the cause (the discovery of Uranium and the effect: revitalization), we are led to believe that in this case, the discovery did directly and inevitably trigger revitalization, and therefore, the link is
+This shows an example where, although there was significant time lag between the cause (the discovery of Uranium and the effect: revitalization), we are led to believe that in this case, the discovery did directly and inevitably trigger revitalization, and therefore, the link is